 Reshare This if You Love Your Mother!

-In SEO we had the ever-present dark side of black hat SEO but what many overlook is the downright manipulation of people within social media.
+In SEO we had the ever-present dark side of black hat SEO but what many overlook is the downright manipulation of people on social media.

 This time I just want to explain the few simple methods people use to make you share their updates or vote them up artificially.

-I’ll use Google+ to show that but it’s even more common on more popular sites like Facebook or Tumblr.
+It’s even more common on more popular sites like Facebook, X-Twitter or even LinkedIn.

 Reshare This if You Love …